 HNBA LATINA COMMISSION

-The Latina Commission serves the community and the legal profession by identifying and studying barriers to the professional development and advancement of Latina lawyers.
+The Latina Commission serves the community and the legal profession by addressing barriers to the professional development and advancement of Latina lawyers.
 The Commission develops programs and strategies for Latina lawyers and students to overcome barriers to entry and advancement into the profession.
-The Commission seeks to inform and shape the policies and priorities that affect women lawyers and the legal culture in which they practice, creating forums for the exchange and expression of the views of Latina lawyers, and serving as a voice to advocate for these views.

 In 2008, the Latina Commission was proposed by HNBA President, Ramona Romero, and approved by the Board to study, and remedy the status of Latinas in the legal profession who then, as now, suffer the lowest representation of any racial or ethnic group as compared to their overall presence in the national population.

 The creation of the Commission laid the ground work and made possible two critical national studies, Few and Far Between: The Reality of Latina Lawyers” (September 2009) and La Voz de la Abogada Latina: Challenges and Rewards in Serving the Public Interest (September 2010).
 The reports identified both barriers and recommendations for Latina to success in the legal profession.
 The recommendations of our studies (which confirmed Latina lawyers encounter, and must overcome.
 The Commission’s national and regional legal education program, leadership academy, research, publications and service on the HNBA’s Board of Governors are just some of the avenues we use to advance the interests and success of Latina Lawyers.

-Currently, Latinas comprise 1.47% of all lawyers even though they represent one in four women in the United States.
+Currently, Latinas comprise 2% of all lawyers even though they represent nearly one in five women in the United States.
 If you are interested in working with the Commission or helping to promote the advancement of Latina Lawyers here is what you can do: